 Yesterday, a dear friend of mine lost her husband in the line of duty.

-How do you walk alongside someone at a time like this?
+How do you walk alongside someone when their world collapses?

 There are no easy answers, no ABC formula.
 It’s messy, painful.
 It is raw, excruciating grief.
 Don’t pretend to know what the person feels—that only diminishes their grief.

 I’m not giving the easy, pat answer.
 Prayer is the one thing that will reach across time and space.
 The Father brings peace and comfort when you cannot.
 The Spirit prays for us and over us when we are unable to process information.

 In the same way, the Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us through wordless groans.
 Romans 8:26 NIV

 The grieving person needs someone to listen to them.
 You can’t fix what has happened.
 Yet, often you and I try to make things better.
 How can you do that when a death has occurred?
 Active listening shows more love and care for the person than your words.
 Job’s friends were the best comforters when they were silent (Job 2:13).
 Be comfortable being uncomfortable with her grief.